Maaitrayo/Depth-Estimation-from-Stereo-pair/README.md

 3. Matplotlib
 4. KIITI odometry dataset

-### If you donot have is installed, follow the following commands(for Ubuntu 20.04.3 LTS):
+## If you donot have them installed, following are the commands(for Ubuntu 20.04.3 LTS):
 ```bash
 sudo apt update
 ```